codeface-io/SwiftNodes/README.md

 ### Minimum Equivalent Graph

 `graph.makeMinimumEquivalentGraph()` creates the [MEG](https://en.wikipedia.org/wiki/Transitive_reduction) of the `graph`.
-This only works on acyclic graphs and might even hang or crash on cyclic ones.
+Right now, this only works on acyclic graphs and might even hang or crash on cyclic ones.

 ### Ancestor Counts